MinBZK/ai-validation/docs/Projects/TAD/Reporting-Standard/latest.md

 and [ALTAI](https://digital-strategy.ec.europa.eu/en/library/assessment-list-trustworthy-artificial-intelligence-altai-self-assessment)).
 This is achieved by defining a new field `assessments`.

-Following HuggingFace, this proposed standard will be written in yaml.
+Following Hugging Face, this proposed standard will be written in yaml.

-This standard does not contain all fields present in the HuggingFace metadata specification.
-The fields that are optional in the HuggingFace specification and are specific to the HuggingFace interface are ommited.
+This standard does not contain all fields present in the Hugging Face metadata specification.
+The fields that are optional in the Hugging Face specification and are specific to the Hugging Face interface are ommited.

 Another difference is that we devide our implementation into three seperate parts.